Conversational AI increases political knowledge as effectively as self-directed internet search: RCT (Study 2 and 3) Topics and Issue Statements

 \item Covid-19: \begin{itemize} \item I TRUST politicians to tell the truth about Covid-19 \item I TRUST the mainstream media to report accurate information about Covid-19 \item I TRUST experts to report accurate information about Covid-19 \item I TRUST the internet to provide accurate information about Covid-19 \item I TRUST AI systems to provide accurate information about Covid-19 \item I DISTRUST politicians to tell the truth about Covid-19 \item I DISTRUST the mainstream media to report accurate information about Covid-19 \item I DISTRUST experts to report accurate information about Covid-19 \item I DISTRUST the internet to provide accurate information about Covid-19 \item I DISTRUST AI systems to provide accurate information about Covid-19 \end{itemize} \end{itemize}

 Participants also stated their private political beliefs by stating their agreement with progressive and conservative views for the 4 topics.
 The statements presented were the following:

-\begin{itemize} \item Climate change: \begin{itemize} \item Climate change is the most serious problem facing the UK today, including when compared to other challenges like slow growth \item We should choose sustainable food, energy and housing, even if they are more expensive \item Achieving net zero production as soon as possible should be a priority for the UK \item Everyone should try to consume less in order to protect the environment, even if this reduces economic growth \item We should support measures that protect the environment, like local traffic restrictions or mandatory carbon-neutral heating systems (e.g. heat pumps), even if they are more affordable for some people than others \item Climate change is less serious than other challenges facing the UK today, such as slow growth \item The extra costs for sustainable food, energy and housing are not worth the benefits \item Achieving net zero production in the near future should not be a priority for the UK \item Economic growth is more important than reducing consumption for environmental reasons \item We should not support environmental measures like local traffic restrictions or mandatory carbon-neutral heating systems (e.g. heat pumps), because they mainly benefit those who are better off \end{itemize}
+\begin{itemize} \item Climate change (Progressive): \begin{itemize} \item Climate change is the most serious problem facing the UK today, including when compared to other challenges like slow growth \item We should choose sustainable food, energy and housing, even if they are more expensive \item Achieving net zero production as soon as possible should be a priority for the UK \item Everyone should try to consume less in order to protect the environment, even if this reduces economic growth \item We should support measures that protect the environment, like local traffic restrictions or mandatory carbon-neutral heating systems (e.g. heat pumps), even if they are more affordable for some people than others \end{itemize}

+\item Climate change (Conservative): \begin{itemize} \item Climate change is less serious than other challenges facing the UK today, such as slow growth \item The extra costs for sustainable food, energy and housing are not worth the benefits \item Achieving net zero production in the near future should not be a priority for the UK \item Economic growth is more important than reducing consumption for environmental reasons \item We should not support environmental measures like local traffic restrictions or mandatory carbon-neutral heating systems (e.g. heat pumps), because they mainly benefit those who are better off \end{itemize}

+\item Immigration (Progressive): \begin{itemize} \item Levels of immigration to the UK today are perfectly acceptable \item Immigration is a good thing for Britain overall \item It should be easier for asylum seekers to obtain the right to live in the UK \item High levels of immigration to the UK have a neutral or positive impact on the job market \item Immigration of workers into jobs where there are staff shortages, such as care workers or teachers, should be easier \end{itemize}